Hacknocraft/AppFriendsWebUI/web-widget/README.md

-# SendBird JavaScript Widget Sample
+# AppFriends JavaScript Widget Sample
-This is a sample chat widget built using using the [SendBird SDK](https://github.com/smilefam/SendBird-SDK-JavaScript).
+This is a sample chat widget built using using the [AppFriends SDK](https://github.com/smilefam/SendBird-SDK-JavaScript).
 It can be used to add a functional chat widget to any website.

 ## [Demo](https://sample.sendbird.com/widget/)